wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/can-wiring-basics.rst

 CAN Wiring Basics
 =================

 CAN is a two wire network that is designed to facilitate communication between multiple devices on your robot.
-It is recommended that CAN on your robot follow a “daisy-chain” topology.
+It is recommended that CAN on your robot follow a "daisy-chain" topology.
 This means that the CAN wiring should usually start at your roboRIO and go into and out of each device successively until finally ending at the PDP.

 .. image:: images/can-wiring-basics/daisychain.png